caiks/WBOT02/README.md

 model058|0.088|5 scanned size-potential tiled actual-potential|6|fixed|48 B&W videos|3,000,000|13,999|0.933 (1.447)|15.4|2.97|25|0|30s unique, 12.0 min diagonal, 1.2 min entropy
 model059|0.177|5 scanned active-size-potential tiled actual-potential|7|fixed|48 B&W videos|3,000,000|16,735|1.116 (1.501)|15.2|2.77|23|0|30s unique, 12.0 min diagonal, 1.2 min entropy

 The table above does not show the median and maximum *diagonals*.
-The median *diagonals* for the actor 2 *models* were consistently around 23-27, and the maximum *diagonals* were consistently around 37-39.
+The median *diagonals* for the actor 2 and actor 3 *models* were consistently around 23-27, and the maximum *diagonals* were consistently around 37-39.

 In general, the *model* growth rate (*fuds* per *event* per threshold) is the quantitative guide for development, but other *model* statistics - path length mean, standard deviation and higher moments, and path length maximum - help us to judge whether the *model* is well balanced or distorted.
 See the *model* tool [view_active_concise](#view_active_concise) above.
 We can also gain some understanding of the structure using *model* tool [view_decomp](#view_decomp).